ActiveSolution/active-lab-iac2022/labs/terraform.md

 ```
 resource "azurerm_key_vault" "kv" {
   name                = "${local.project_name}-kv-${local.suffix}"
   location            = azurerm_resource_group.rg.location
   resource_group_name = azurerm_resource_group.rg.name
   sku_name            = "standard"
 }
 ```

-The KeyVault also needs the tenant id of the Azure AD tenant that should be used for access control.
+The Key Vault also needs the tenant ID of the Azure AD tenant that should be used for access control.
 In this case, this should be the same tenant that the current user is coming from.
 To get hold of that, Terraform has a _data source_ type called `azurerm_client_config`.

 Data sources are Terraform entities used to retrieve information from somewhere for use in the template.
 In this case, the thing you want to retrieve is the current Azure client configuration, which is available through the `azurerm_client_config` type.